Padamkalra/PadamBookStore/PadamBookStore/README.txt

 at 9:22 am i changed the dropdown menu to content managment menu. and i am stuck at navbar menu whihc i cannot figure out wha is going on updated readme but now i have figured it out and my drop down is working properly

+11/14/2022
+at 5:30pm I installed NugetPackages into Padambook.DataAccess At 5:31 pm I changed the namespace to PadamBookStore.DataAccess.Data